microsoft/fast/packages/fast-element/docs/building-components.md

 > **NOTE:** All properties decorated with `@attr` are also *observable*.
 See the templating section below for information about how observables enable efficient rendering.

-By default, anything extending from `FastElement` will automatically have a *shadow root* attached in order to enable encapsulated rendering.
+By default, anything extending from `FastElement` will automatically have a `ShadowRoot` attached in order to enable encapsulated rendering.
 The example above references the `shadowRoot` to set its `innerHTML` any time the `greeting` property changes.

 To see it in action, you can use the same HTML as above, or change the default `greeting` with the following: